 Diversity Welcome Here

-Odyssey Psychotherapy serves and supports a diversity of individuals and families.
+Odyssey Psychotherapy and Counseling serves and supports a diversity of individuals and families.
 Below, I highlight some of the specific ages, roles, and experiences I feel best qualified to serve.
 Included as well is a bit of information about why you might choose to seek treatment and how it may benefit you.

 - Military Personnel (active or inactive status, or veteran)